 All appointments to the Board of Directors are considered by the Nomination Committee which comprises all of the Directors.
 The Board's overriding priority in appointing new Directors to the Board is to identify the candidate with the best range of skills and experience to complement existing Directors.
-The Board also recognises the benefits of diversity and its policy on diversity is referred to in the Strategic Report on pages 18 and 19.
+The Board also recognises the benefits of diversity and its policy on diversity is referred to in the Strategic Report on page 22.